ni/nimble/packages/nimble-components/src/table/specs/table-data-api.md

 The Blazor wrapper around the table will be generic for the row data type.
 The best way to reflect the same type requirements on `TData` in Blazor has not yet been determined.

 The Blazor wrapper around the table will require writing interop code to set the property on the underlying `nimble-table` component because Blazor does not allow binding to properties on an element.
-This can either be done through a getter and setter for a `Data` parameter where the interop Task is not awaited, or it can be done by exposing an async method on the Blazor component that allows setting the data.
+This can either be done through a getter and setter for a `Data` parameter where the data is applied to the `nimble-table` web component in the `OnParametersSetAsync()` lifecycle method, or it can be done by exposing an async method on the Blazor component that allows setting the data.

 ### Hierarchical Data